- About EDS

 The Ehlers-Danlos syndromes are a group of genetically inherited connective tissue disorders which are currently classified in a system of the various types as described above.
 Despite this grouping and their common name, each type is a distinct condition caused by a different gene mutation.
 This means that a child cannot inherit a different kind of EDS from the one their parent has.
 It also means that one type cannot later turn into another, and there is no increased risk of having another type just because you have one.
 There is a 50% chance you pass the hereditary condition to your children.

 Some of the criteria used to diagnose the Ehlers-Danlos syndromes and some of the terminology describing them have changed over time to reflect scientific research from the past twenty years to current day.
 The only classification system that exists to date, known as The 2017 EDS International Classification Diagnostic Criterion that first outlined thirteen types of EDS and defined for the first time some related conditions, the hypermobility spectrum disorders (HSD), which have similar symptoms to hypermobile EDS (hEDS).
-The term joint hypermobility syndrome (JHS) is no longer used.
+The term joint hypermobility syndrome (JHS) or "type 3" is no longer used.

 The most common type of EDS is thought to be the hypermobile type (formerly known as the hypermobility type or type 3).
 However, the exact prevalence of this condition is not currently known.
 The medical literature currently states that it affects 1 in 5,000 people; however, this statistic is based on very out-of-date research, and hEDS/HSD frequently go undiagnosed or are misdiagnosed as other conditions.
 HSD and possibly hEDS are likely to be much more common.
 The MUSC Norris Lab studying hEDS believe it could be as common as 1 in every 500.
 The classical and vascular types are rare, with different types still rarer.
 All the classes are probably underdiagnosed to some degree.
 The gene mutations causing the rarer types have been identified.
 They can be tested in all types except for the most common type, hypermobile EDS.